 From an early age, Jeffrey displayed a striking mechanical aptitude.
 Even as a toddler, he asserted himself by dismantling his crib with a screwdriver.
 He also developed intense and varied scientific interests, rigging an electric alarm to keep his younger siblings out of his room and converting his parents’ garage into a laboratory for his science projects.
 When he was a teenager, the family moved to Miami, Florida.
 In high school in Miami, Jeffrey first fell in love with computers.
 An outstanding student, he was valedictorian of his class.
 He entered Princeton University planning to study physics, but soon returned to his love of computers, and graduated with a degree in computer science and electrical engineering.

 After graduation, Jeff Bezos found employment on Wall Street, where computer science was increasingly in demand to study market trends.
 He went to work at Fitel, a start-up company that was building a network to conduct international trade.
 He stayed in the finance realm with Bankers Trust, rising to a vice presidency.
 At D. E. Shaw, a firm specializing in the application of computer science to the stock market, Bezos was hired as much for his overall talent as for any particular assignment.
-While working at Shaw, Jeff met his wife, Mackenzie, also a Princeton graduate.
-He rose quickly at Shaw, becoming a senior vice president, and looked forward to a bright career in finance, when he made a discovery that changed his life — and the course of business history.
+While working at Shaw, Jeff met MacKenzie Tuttle, also a Princeton graduate.
+They began dating and were married in 1993.
+Bezos rose quickly at Shaw, becoming a senior vice president, and was looking forward to a bright career in finance when he made a discovery that changed his life — and the course of business history.

 The Internet was originally created by the Defense Department to keep its computer networks connected during an emergency, such as natural catastrophe or enemy attack.
 Over the years, it was adopted by government and academic researchers to exchange data and messages, but as late as 1994, there was still no Internet commerce to speak of.
 One day that spring, Jeffrey Bezos observed that Internet usage was increasing by 2,300 percent a year.
 He saw an opportunity for a new sphere of business, and immediately began considering the possibilities.
 In typically methodical fashion, Bezos reviewed the top 20 mail order businesses, and asked himself which could be conducted more efficiently over the Internet than by traditional means.
 Books were the commodity for which no comprehensive mail order catalogue existed, because any such catalogue would be too big to mail — perfect for the Internet, which could share a vast database with a virtually limitless number of people.